Plants for Shade

 Shrubs for shade,

-Shrubs for Dry Shade
+Herbs for Shade

 Plants tolerant of dense shade tend to be foliage plants.
 There are varieties of Hosta which are very shade tolerant.
 Many ferns will grow in shade and will also tolerate dry shade, which can be hard to accommodate.